 Not visible this month.

 Jupiter remains well placed in September.
-It is already risen when darkness falls.
-At the start of the month it sets around 1.15am and by the end of the month it sets at 23:15.
-It will be a bright star in the south.
+It has already risen when darkness falls.
+It will be an unmistakably bright star in the south.

-Saturn is visible close to Jupiter, it also will have risen before darkness falls.
-At the start of the month it sets around 2am and by the end of the month it sets at midnight.
+Saturn is visible close to the right of Jupiter, it also has risen before darkness falls.
 It will be a bright star in the south.

 Stars and Constellations

 The above sky chart is for 23:00 on 15/09/2021.
 You can click on the chart to open a new tab and bring you to Heavens Above.
 On this website you can generate a custom chart for the time and date you wish.
 The spring constellations of Leo (the lion) and Virgo (the virgin) are gone with Bootes (the herdsman) now setting in the west soon after sunset.

 High overhead are Cygnus (the swan), Lyra (the liar) and Aquila (the eagle).
 The brightest stars in these constellations are Deneb, Vega and Altair and they make up the Summer Triangle which hangs on high in the sky during September.
 The misty path of the Milky Way also runs through this area of sky.

 In the south at this time of year, is the constellation of Scorpius (the scorpion).
 This is the direction of the centre of our galaxy, the Milky Way.
 It never rises very high in the sky from Ireland, but if you look in the direction you should be able to make out that it is almost misty or milky with stars.